How to assess the compliance of the physical product?

 For methods not specified in the regulations, relevant standards shall be used.
 As far as available, harmonized standards should be taken as a basis, because the market surveillance authorities will use them for conformity assessment as well.

-Learn more about the standard for measurement of tumble dryers here.
+Learn more about the standards for measurement of tumble dryers here.

 What is a harmonised standard?